tmabenge/automated-detection-of-mitotic-figures-in-breast-cancer-tissue/README.md

 The model is trained using PyTorch/XLA on a TPU VM v3-8.
 The training code is optimized for memory efficiency by processing tiles (frames) from the DICOM WSIs individually and using a `DataLoader` with multiple worker processes and pinned memory.

-## Evaluation

-The model is evaluated on a held-out test set using standard object detection metrics such as mean Average Precision (mAP), precision, and recall.

 ## Visualization

 The `visualize_predictions` function allows you to visualize the model's predictions by drawing bounding boxes on the image patches.